 The following site, at Oak Ridge National Laboratory (Department of Energy), contains a broad array of technical and general information on the human genome project.
 A brief review in Science (281:1247, 8/28/98) indicates that the first priority of the site "is making human genome science accessible" to the public.
 The site includes "a student primer on molecular genetics and a library of articles covering ethical, legal and social issues." https://web.ornl.gov/sci/techresources/Human_Genome/index.shtml.
 At this point, this site is an archive of the original "Human Genome Project", 1990-2003.

-The following sites include lists of genome sequencing projects, generally listing both completed and in-progress projects.
-All link to the projects -- and also include more information on sequencing.
+The following sites include lists of genome sequencing projects.
+Some include both completed and in-progress projects.
+Some link to the projects -- and include more information on sequencing.

 * Genomes OnLine Database (GOLD), maintained by N Kyrpides of the Joint Genome Institute (Walnut Creek, CA): https://gold.jgi.doe.gov/.